-The valuation has been made using annual audited accounts of MAHL for the financial year 2021/22, along with interim 6 month reports for the period ending 30 September 2022.
+The valuation has been made using annual audited accounts of MAHL for the financial year ended 31 March 2023, along with interim 6-month report for the period ending 30 September 2023.
 These shares are subject to annual valuation.
-In 2022/23 this has seen an increase in value of £1m.
+In 2023/24 this has seen an increase in value of £26.3m.